Spider-Man: Edge of Time: Plot

-While attempting to repair the gateway, the Spider-Men are attacked by inter-dimensional tentacles where O'Hara saves Mary Jane Watson (Laura Vandervoort) from a near-death situation and Parker fights 2099 clones of Black Cat (Katee Sackhoff).
-Using Alchemax's archives, they succeed, though Parker encounters his future self (Josh Keaton) who used an anti-aging drug to become Alchemax's CEO and wishes to use Sloan's portal for his own ends.
-Eventually, the Spider-Men are able to return to their original time periods, but a monster resembling Anti-Venom with Octavius' tentacles follows Parker through as the gateway creates a "time storm".
-Calling it "Atrocity" (Fred Tatasciore), Parker evades the monster while attempting to secure DNA samples from it for O'Hara, who discovers it is a combination of Sloan, Anti-Venom, and Octavius and theorizes that forcing it back into the gateway should disrupt the time storm.
+While attempting to repair the gateway, O'Hara saves Mary Jane Watson (Laura Vandervoort) from a near-death situation while Parker fights clones of Black Cat (Katee Sackhoff).
+All the while, both Spider-Men find themselves being attacked by inter-dimensional tentacles.
+Using Alchemax's archives, the Spider-Men successfully fix the gateway, though Parker encounters his future self, who used an anti-aging drug to become Alchemax's CEO and wishes to use Sloan's portal for his own ends.

-However, the CEO contacts O'Hara to reveal his intent to harness the storm's quantum energy so he can rewrite history in his image.
-While Parker lures Atrocity back to the gateway and sends it through, O'Hara does the same with the CEO.
-This collapses the gateway, ending the time storm, and reversing all of Sloan's changes with only the Spider-Men remembering the events.

-During the credits, O'Hara gives Parker a lecture on time-travel.
+Eventually, the Spider-Men successfully return to their original time periods, but a monster resembling Anti-Venom with Octavius' tentacles follows Parker through as the gateway creates a "time storm".
+Dubbing it "Atrocity" (Fred Tatasciore), Parker evades the monster while attempting to secure DNA samples from it for O'Hara.
+Analyzing the samples, O'Hara discovers Atrocity is a combination of Sloan, Anti-Venom, and Octavius and theorizes that forcing it back into the gateway should disrupt the time storm.
+However, the CEO contacts O'Hara and reveals his intent to harness the storm's quantum energy so he can rewrite history in his image.
+While Parker lures Atrocity back to the gateway and eventually sends it through, O'Hara does the same with the CEO.
+This collapses the gateway, ending the time storm and reversing all of Sloan's changes, with only the two Spider-Men remembering the events that were erased.
+As Parker questions why that is, O'Hara offers to give him a lecture on time travel.

 Development and marketing

 Information on the game was first released at WonderCon on April 2, 2011.

 Customers who pre-ordered the game at GameStop got early access to bonus downloadable alternate costumes inspired from the Identity Crisis storyline, while pre-orders from Amazon.com allowed the customer to unlock Spider-Man's Future Foundation costume for the PlayStation 3 and Xbox 360 versions early in the game.
 Customers who pre-ordered the game at Best Buy got early access to Spider-Man's Big Time costume.
 The Spider-Man costume worn by Miles Morales, Peter Parker's successor in the Ultimate Marvel universe, was also available.
-The Spider-Armor, Cosmic Spider-Man, Cosmic Spider-Man 2099, Iron Spider, Secret War, 1602 Spider-Man, Scarlet Spider and Negative Zone costumes can be unlocked, only if a player has a save game of Shattered Dimensions on their PlayStation 3, Xbox 360, or Wii.
+Bombastic Bag-Man, The Spider-Armor, Cosmic Spider-Man, Cosmic Spider-Man 2099, Iron Spider, Secret War, 1602 Spider-Man, Scarlet Spider and Negative Zone costumes can be unlocked if a player has a save game of Shattered Dimensions on their PlayStation 3, Xbox 360, or Wii.

 Music

 The original score music was written by Gerard Marino, lead composer of the God of War series.
-The PlayStation 3 is the only version to feature DTS surround sound.
+The PlayStation 3 version of the game is the only version to feature DTS surround sound.